Incorporating Technology in the Classroom

 Flipping the Classroom

-Incorporating the flipped method into your classroom can start with as little as a smart phone with a video camera or a whiteboard for PowerPoint presentations.
+Incorporating the flipped method into your classroom can start with as little as a smartphone with a video camera and a whiteboard for PowerPoint presentation.
 Create your own videos with as much imagery and as many examples as possible.
 And remember to keep lessons brief at about 1 ½ minutes per grade level.
 Break a complex topic into a series of videos, if necessary.
 Videos can be shared on a private YouTube channel, Wiki page, or classroom blog.

 Until you get more comfortable creating videos of your own, you can use (with permission) videos that other teachers have shared on the same concept.
 Seek out experienced teachers who have shared their content on Pinterest or Twitter, or search online for lesson videos from reputable sources like Khan Academy.

-Teaching your students to use social media responsibly is essential in instituting your class Facebook or Twitter profile, blog, or other site.
+A class social media profile or blog are great tools for teaching your students to be responsible online citizens.
 There are many benefits to bringing social media into your classroom, including parent involvement.
 Families can get a glimpse into daily activities, and celebrate and share student work.

 For younger students, social media also provides real-life practice with communication and writing skills.
 Working in groups to post updates encourages collaboration, cooperation, and respecting others’ opinions.
 Choose one group of students each day to write, edit, and post a rundown of the day’s highlights.
 Encourage others to respond with their comments.

-For older students, you can use social media to hold “flash (pop) quizzes” for extra credit.
+For older students, you can use social media to hold pop quizzes for extra credit.
 Post a question on your class’s social media profile at a designated time in the evening.
 Students who see the question and answer correctly can earn extra points or other perks.